Binary Tree Interview Problems: 15 Across 6 Patterns

 Why 6 patterns cover all binary tree interview problems

-Binary tree interview problems cluster around six traversal patterns: preorder, postorder, root-to-leaf, level order, lowest common ancestor, and simultaneous traversal.
+Binary tree interview problems cluster around six traversal patterns: preorder, postorder, root to leaf, level order, lowest common ancestor, and simultaneous traversal.
 Two problems per pattern gets you to 15 total, and that's enough for full interview coverage.
-Compare that to the 40+ most engineers attempt.
+Compare that to the 40+ you'd attempt by grinding randomly.

 Each pattern moves information through the tree differently.
 Preorder carries data downward.
 Postorder carries it upward.
 Level order processes nodes layer by layer.
 Recognize the mechanism, and the implementation follows from the pattern, not from memory.